NSombekke/Logic-LLM/blogpost.md

 ## <a name="conclusion">Conclusion</a>
 Our experiments show that it is possible to use Logic-LM with open-source language models.
-However the achieved performance with one SoTA open-source language model (Llama-3) is clearly lower than the performance of the paid GPT models.
-The GPT models scored better on all datasets except PrOntoQA, where Llama performed better than ChatGPT.
+However the achieved performance with one SoTA open-source language model (Llama-3) is clearly lower than the performance of the closed-source GPT models.
+The GPT models scored better on all datasets except on PrOntoQA, where Llama performed better than ChatGPT.
 Interestingly with the Standard and CoT method similar performance was achieved to ChatGPT and GPT 3.5, so only Logic-LM really drops in performance with the open-source model.
-It should be noted that once better open-source models become available, they could perform equally as good or better than paid models, since performance is clearly related to the used language model.
+It should be noted that once better open-source models become available, they could perform equally as good or better than closed-source models, since the achieved performance is evidently related to the used language model.

 Using Llama-3 we observed that the performance of Logic-LM is significantly worse than the Standard and CoT methods, except on the LogicalDeduction dataset, where Logic-LM performed slightly better.
-This contradicts the findings of **the original authors**, since they found Logic-LM to outperform the other 2 methods on almost all datasets with all three GPT models.
+This contradicts the findings of the original authors, since they found Logic-LM to outperform the other 2 methods on almost all datasets with all three GPT models.
 This is likely due to a difference in performance of the open-source language model itself.
 Moreover the difference could lead to wrong input for the logic solvers, making them unable to correctly solve the problems.